zhangjinde/sendfiled/doc/implementation_issues.md

 there is no choice but to fall back to [userspace read/write][userspace_read_write].

-@note These facilities used to be truly zero-copy (or, at least, the possibility was supported) on both Linux and FreeBSD, but this has changed at least once in the recent past ([Linux commit] [2]; [FreeBSD commit] [3]).
+@note These facilities used to be truly zero-copy (the possibility was supported, at least) on both Linux and FreeBSD, but this has changed at least once in the recent past ([Linux commit] [2]; [FreeBSD commit] [3]).
 There have since been discussions about making these system calls zero-copy again but, either way, `splice(2)` and `sendfile(2)` should be more efficient than [userspace read/write][userspace_read_write] in most cases due to the elimination of the switch between kernel and user modes which has the convenient side-effect of requiring only a single (kernel-to-kernel) copy instead of the two involved in the usual [userspace read/write][userspace_read_write].

-# I/O
+# I/O readiness notification

-The server uses non-blocking file descriptors and edge-triggered I/O event notification.
+The server uses non-blocking file descriptors and edge-triggered I/O event notification by means of `epoll(7)` on Linux and `kqueue(2)` on FreeBSD.

 <h1 id="transfer_concurrency">Concurrency of file transfers</h1>